radiomicsgroup/dMRIMC/README.md

 cd using_Histo_uSim
 ```

-For your convenience, the folder already contains a pre-processed dMRI scan, ready for you to use for this tutorial (so there is no need for you to download anything).
+For your convenience, the folder [zenodo_mouse_data](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/zenodo_mouse_data) within [using_Histo_uSim](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim) already contains a pre-processed dMRI scan, ready for you to use for this tutorial (so there is no need for you to download anything).
 Pre-processing included MP-PCA denoisin, Gibbs unringing and directional averaging.
 We will use the following files:

 * `dwi_denoise_unring_sphmean.nii`: The file containing a preprocessed and directionally averaged scan
 * `dwi_noise.nii`: The file containing the standard deviation of noise from MPPCA denoising
 * `dwi_mask_one_sample.nii`: A mask file we have prepared covering one of specimens, a file with all of them is also included

-In this our [Zenodo](https://doi.org/10.5281/zenodo.14559355) data, the samples were scanned acquiring diffusion images along three orthogonal directions.
-However, Histo-μSim is meant to be used on directionally-averaged signal - that is the reason why we will be studying the `dwi_denoise_unring_sphmean.nii` file.
-The b-values and gradient timinging corresponding to each volume contained in the 4D `dwi_denoise_unring_sphmean.nii` NIFTI files are indicated in:
+The scan comes from our [Zenodo](https://doi.org/10.5281/zenodo.14559355) data set, which contains the mouse data used in our Histo-μSim paper.
+The data was acquired in tissue samples were scanned acquiring diffusion images along three orthogonal directions.
+However, note that **Histo-μSim is meant to be used on directionally-averaged signals** - that is the reason why we will be studying the 4D `dwi_denoise_unring_sphmean.nii` file.
+The b-values and gradient timinging corresponding to each volume of `dwi_denoise_unring_sphmean.nii` are indicated in the following additional files:

 * `dwi_denoise_unring_sphmean.bval`(b-values in s/mm<sup>2</sup>)
 * `dwi_denoise_unring_sphmean.gdur` (gradient duration δ in ms)
 * `dwi_denoise_unring_sphmean.gsep` (gradient separation Δ in ms)

-For the purpose of keeping this tutorial self-contained, we are including all the necessary data in the [zenodo_mouse_data](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/zenodo_mouse_data) folder within the [using_Histo_uSim](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim) directory, where the following are already contained:

-* `get_closest_scheme.py`
-* `select_parameter_configuration.py`
-* `mri2micro_dictml.py`
-* `run_full_fitting_pipeline.py`

-The `zenodo_mouse_data` should look like this:
+In practice, the `zenodo_mouse_data` should look like this:

 ```
 zenodo_mouse_data/